Converg3nce/matic-docs/docs/newbies/deploy-dapp-on-matic.md

 ![](images/dapp-tutorial/rent-your-property.png?raw=true)<br/><br/>

 Click on 'Rent your Property' button on top right, it displays a dialogue box requiring title, description and price.
-The submit button sends these values to the function 'rentOutProperty' on the smart contract in the form of a transaction.
+The submit button sends these values to the function `rentOutProperty` on the smart contract in the form of a transaction.
 Since it 'transacts' with the blockchain it would create a metamask popup requiring you to sign the transaction, shown below.

 ![](images/dapp-tutorial/dapp-metamask-tx-confirm.png?raw=true)<br/><br/>